CrossRef/event-data-user-guide/docs/sources/wikipedia.md

 ## Failure modes

  - Publisher sites may block the Event Data Bot collecting Landing Pages.
- - If the bot is temporarily disconnected from the edit stream, we will not be aware of edits until it reconnects.
+ - If the Agent is temporarily disconnected from the edit stream, we will not be aware of edits until it reconnects.

 ## Further information